Jojoooo1/spring-boot-api/README.md

 This documentation, provide a comprehensive details on the various API, each addressing different aspects of a SaaS business:

-- **Platform**: API dedicated to client-facing applications, typically accessed through frontend interfaces or mobile applications.
-Alternatively, it can be consumed through API calls, tailored to the client's needs and service provided.
+- **Client Platform**: API dedicated to client-facing applications, accessed through frontend interfaces, mobile applications and/or API depending on the client's needs.
 - **Back Office**: Operation and support applications that are vital for operational functionalities.
 - **Internal**: APIs for external services like schedulers, jobs, webhooks [...] enabling seamless